JessicaLopezEspejel/JessicaLopezEspejel/README.md

 I'm currently a deep learning researcher. 💻

-You can reach me in [LinkedIn](https://www.linkedin.com/in/jessicalopezespejel/). 😉😉
+You can connect with me on [LinkedIn](https://www.linkedin.com/in/jessicalopezespejel/) or visit my [personal website](https://jessicalopezespejel.github.io/) to get in touch.😉😉